aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/03-plugins.md

 - And **anything** else that comes to mind!

-These plugins are found on the Aragon Marketplace.
-In the next section, we will learn more about plugins and the Aragon Marketplace.
+In the next section, we will learn more about plugins, the surrounding ecosystem, and its infrastructure.